PHIL-101: Class Notes

 1. Knowledge = virtue, and vice versa.
 You wouldn't knowingly do something wrong.
 Prima facie (at first glance) seems like an odd thing to say.
 But maybe not, when you see what he's up to.

-2. Goal of human activity = happiness (Socrates up through the so-called Renaissance.)
+2. Ethics = Pursuing the goal of human activity = happiness (Socrates up through the so-called Renaissance.)

 3. Happiness = fullfilling your function, your nature (importance of understanding essences of things.)
 We're all human so morality is universal...no relativism.

 4. Some sorts of activities will make you happy and some won't.
 We all